laa-1-yay/laa-1-yay.github.io/source/_posts/2016-08-21-gsoc-final-submission.markdown

 -Make different Interactors and Stores interfaces for all the resources of dashboards and interprations such as DashboardElement, DashboardItem, Interpretations, InterpretationComment, etc. along with their implementation.
 -Initialize/ Define the new files in the general modules such as services, persistance, controllers, etc.

-A big thank you to my mentor Araz Abishov for the guidance.
+A big thank you to my mentor Araz Abishov for the guidance and the feedback :

+{% img center /images/feedbackgsoc.png  %}

 Looking forward to many more open source contributions !

+{% img center /images/certigsoc.png  %}